jyotisharmagwu/Final-Project-Group1/Code/Readme.md

-# For our problem statement we are building model using CNN architecture with PyTorch as FRAMEWORK
+# Problem Statement:

-#### This Folder contains the code for the project.
+To develop a Neural Network to classify Galaxy Images for 37 different categories with probabilities ranging between 0 to 1.
+As we have to classify 37 different labels for each image of the galaxy so its a Multi label Classification Problem.

-#### All the coding file are written in .py format using PyCharm
+## We are building model using CNN architecture with PyTorch as FRAMEWORK.
+All the coding file are written in .py format using PyCharm

-## Below are the steps to follow to run code
+# Below are the steps to follow to run code:

 ### 1) Dataset Download:
 To download the dataset to your cloud we used Kaggle API commands.